 Your cat will have to have any visible sutures removed between 10 and 14 days.

 Potentially.
-If your cat was very hyper prior to the surgery, would howl during their heat cycle, would try to escape during their heat cycle or have issues with spraying, these behaviors may no longer occur after surgery.
+If your cat was very hyper prior to the surgery, would howl during her heat cycle, would try to escape during her heat cycle, or had issues with spraying, these behaviors may no longer occur after surgery.
 However, there is no guarantee that spaying your cat will eliminate unwanted behaviors.

-Your cat will gain weight easier once she is spayed.
-It’s important to speak to your veterinarian about what types of food she should be eating and at what amounts.
+Your cat will gain weight more easily once she is spayed.
+It’s important to speak to your veterinarian about what types of food she should be eating and in what amounts.

 Conclusion

 Spaying your cat prior to their first heat cycle is strongly recommended.
 Your cat is completely anesthetized during this procedure and will recover on pain medications.
-She will be up and about within 10 to 14 days from surgery and back to living her best life.
+She will be up and about after surgery and within 10 to 14 days, back to living her best life.

 Featured Image Credit: De Visu, Shutterstock